Sandusky, Ohio: Education

 Alternatively, St. Mary Central Catholic High School, a private Roman Catholic school associated with Holy Angels Church, St. Mary's Church, and Sts.
 Peter & Paul Church, focuses on giving students a faith-centered learning environment.
 Monroe Prep Academy is a private charter school in downtown Sandusky.
+Monroe Prep is located in the former Monroe Elementary, which served students in Kindergarten through 6th grade as a part of the Sandusky City Schools District.
 It is located on E. Monroe St. on Sandusky's East Side.

 Sandusky is served by the Sandusky Library, which also operates a branch on Kelleys Island.

 Media

 Print

 Sandusky (along with nearby Port Clinton and the Lake Erie Islands - known in the region collectively as "Vacationland") is served by a daily newspaper, the Sandusky Register.